barebox/barebox/Documentation/user/barebox.rst

   make menuconfig

-barebox uses the same (Kbuild) configuration system as Linux, so you can use all the kernel config targets you already know, e.g. ``make xconfig``, ``make allyesconfig`` etc.
+barebox uses the same configuration and build system as Linux (Kconfig, Kbuild), so you can use all the kernel config targets you already know, e.g.
+``make xconfig``, ``make allyesconfig`` etc.

 Configuring and compiling "out-of-tree"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^